psuscl/request_list/README.md

 ```ruby
   :button_position => 0,
 ```
-Optional. `:button_position` specifies the position of the `Add to My List` button among the other action buttons.
+Optional. `:button_position` specifies the position of the `Add to My Request List` button among the other action buttons.
 By default it is added to the right of the other buttons.
 A value of `0` places it leftmost.

 ```ruby
   :record_types => ['archival_object', 'resource', 'top_container'],